crowdcode-de/rancher-maven-plugin/README.md

 ## Nice to have
 - Convert current unit tests into integration tests because it needs infrastructure (Rancher).
-- Fail if stack could not be successfully created.
-Action: verify.
 - Check maven parameter provided by user.
 - More Debug-Logging.
 - Better exception handling.